Subvolumes

 Mount options are of two kinds, generic (that are handled by VFS layer) and specific, handled by the filesystem.
 The following list shows which are applicable to individual subvolume mounts, while there are more options that always affect the whole filesystem:

-• generic: noatime/relatime/…, nodev, nosuid, ro, rw, dirsync
+• Generic: noatime/relatime/…, nodev, nosuid, ro, rw, dirsync

-• fs-specific: compress, autodefrag, nodatacow, nodatasum
+• Filesystem-specific: compress, autodefrag, nodatacow, nodatasum

 Mounting a read-write snapshot as read-only is possible and will not change the ro property and flag of the subvolume.